DCC-EX/Support-Planning/Testing/Turntable-EX/TTEX_Regression_Testing.md

 ```
 License GPLv3 fsf.org (c) dcc-ex.com
 Turntable-EX version X.X.X
-Turntable-EX has been calibrated for XXXX steps per revolution    <<== Previous calibration complete *OR*
+Turntable-EX has been calibrated for YYYY steps per revolution    <<== Previous calibration complete *OR*
 Turntable-EX has not been calibrated yet                          <<== Has not been calibrated
 ```

 If Turntable-EX has been calibrated, it will proceed to home.
-Using the defaults in config.h should having homing operate in a clockwise direction, and cease movement when the homing sensor is triggered:
+Using the defaults in config.h should have homing operate in a clockwise direction, and cease movement when the homing sensor is triggered:

 ```
-Turntable-EX has been calibrated for 4093 steps per revolution
+Turntable-EX has been calibrated for YYYY steps per revolution
 Homing...
 Homing started
 Turntable homed successfully